MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 ![Promises resolve/reject flow](./installPromises.png)

-Upon a successful installation there is **one** opportunity for the installation origin to get attribution for the install.
-Once the promise resolves there is no other way for the origin to get access to the same information.

 #### **Signatures of the `install` method (cross-domain)**
 The cross-domain part of the Web Install API consists of the extension to the navigator interface with an `install` method.
 The install method can be used in two different ways.

-There is no difference in behaviour when this is called from a standalone window or a tab.
+Unless the UA decides to [gate this functionality behind installation](#gating-capability-behind-installation), the behaviour between calling the `install` method on a tab or on an installed application should not differ.

 1. `navigator.install(<manifest_id>)`: The method receives a parameter which is a [manifest id](https://w3c.github.io/manifest/#id-member) to a web app to install.
 This will prompt for installation of the app if the requesting origin has installation permissions (see [security section](#integration-with-the-permissions-api)).
 This is the most common use of the API.